Quick Answers: PFIC Streamlined Filing and Late Form 8621

 Both procedures require a Form 14653 or 14654 — a signed certification under penalties of perjury that your failure was non-willful (due to negligence, inadvertence, or mistake).

-2. The §1291 Full-History Requirement — Not Just 3 Years
+The §1291 Full-History Requirement: Why 3 Years Is Not Enough

 The Streamlined window covers 3 tax years.
 The §1291 throwback calculation covers the entire holding period from acquisition.
 These are two different clocks.